 By 1995, using bold colours and stylized design, I had my first baseball show entitled “Diamond Warriors” and I have been painting sports heroes and beloved animals every since.
 I feel very honoured to have my paintings in private collections throughout North America, in Europe and as far away as Australia.

-I have recently moved my studio from urban Vancouver to rural Gibsons with a working studio and art gallery at 990 Chaster Road, a ten minute drive from the ferry at Langdale.
+A year ago, I moved my studio from urban Vancouver to rural Gibsons with a working studio and art gallery at 990 Chaster Road, a ten minute drive from the ferry at Langdale.
 I hope to reflect and relate images of the world that exists around my new studio and to portray how my surroundings influence and determine how I experience and apply paint.

 My website will be updated frequently with images of new painting projects, examples of older work, new prints and merchandise for sale, shows, and relevant artistic endeavours.
-I am a new member of the Coast Cultural Alliance who will produce the Art Crawl on the Sunshine Coast October 17, 18 and 19, 2014 and also the Purple Banner project.
+I am a member of the Coast Cultural Alliance who organizes the Art Crawl on the Sunshine Coast every October and also the Purple Banner project.
 Please call ahead.

 If you would like to get updates of my personal adventures into art, please subscribe to my newsletter.
 For more information about a studio visit, and any paintings you are interested in, or about commissioning me to do a unique and personal painting for you, send me an e-mail at firstname.lastname@example.org or contact me directly at 604-209-6074.

 Sunshine Coast Art Crawl October 17-19, 2014, Video Interview on Ettinger by Singer and Video Artist Katherine Penfold: https://www.youtube.com/watch?v=FVFMAstvSLY Baseball Interview March 16, 2014 at BaseballArt.com: “Ettinger Captures Sports Figures Past & Present Through Talent & Hard Work”